 Maybe you’ve cycled up to the mountains and your legs could do with a rest.
 Perhaps you’ve ridden along the seafront in both directions and notched up 24k.
-Or you’ve enjoyed one of our bike tours in Malaga, but could do with some time-out from sightseeing.

 Whatever your reasons, we’ve got the perfect ways to chill out after a taxing bike ride in Malaga.
 Check them out, choose yours and then get ready to sit back and relax!